Jibun-no-Kage/ESP32-Stick-POE-P-CAM-MicroPython-Examples/README.md

 - The machine.SPI module object does not completely reinitialize as well, which the network.LAN module relies on
 -  The SPI baudrate should be set to 40 MHz to support maximum Ethernet port speed performance, a hardware reset ensures is achieved

-The above issues do not affect core functionality, but do make interactive debugging problematic, especially if Thonny IDE is used
+The above issues do not affect core functionality, but do make interactive debugging problematic, especially if Thonny IDE is used.